-Robert Mugabe, who led Zimbabwe for 37 years from independence to economic ruin, dies at 95
+Robert Mugabe, Zimbabwe’s Hero Who Turned Villain, Dies at 95

 The crisis eased in 2009 when Zimbabwe scrapped its own currency and adopted mainly the U.S. dollar as legal tender — which it used until a local quasi-currency was introduced this year.
 The economy never fully recovered and is now in the doldrums.

-More then 90% of the workforce isn’t formally employed, public infrastructure is crumbling, there are shortages of cash and electricity.
+More then 90% of the workforce isn’t formally employed, public infrastructure is crumbling, and there are shortages of cash and electricity.
 The government has responded to a resurgence in inflation by halting the publication of the data for six months.

 Mugabe’s ouster was the culmination of a long-running battle for control of the ruling party between a military-aligned faction that coalesced around one-time spy chief Emmerson Mnangagwa and another known as the Generation-40, which wanted the president’s wife, Grace Mugabe, to succeed him.